skyhop/website/_posts/2020-04-28-getting-ready-for-departure.md

  - /2020-04-28/getting-ready-for-departure.html
 ---

-<p class="text-lg font-thin">It's with great pleasure that I'm working on the finishing touches in order to be able to release Skyhop.
+It's with great pleasure that I'm working on the finishing touches in order to be able to release Skyhop.
 It's with this blog post that I'm announcing Skyhop is almost ready to be released.
-In this post I'll look forward and discuss some of the features which will be available.</p>
+In this post I'll look forward and discuss some of the features which will be available.

 Skyhop has been a pretty big project for me personally.
 The aims had been high, but the goal to build an automatic flight log has been achieved!
 Let me walk you through a few of the core features of Skyhop;